 Simon is an accountant working in practice in the city of London specialising in corporate finance.
 He is passionate about using his professional skill set for the work of Christ throughout his life and joined Stewardship as a trustee in 2008, having been a client in various capacities for over 10 years.
 Simon is a deacon and church treasurer, and is married with two sons.
 That doesn't mean much time off, but escaping to Cornwall is something the family does whenever possible.

-Sandra enjoys a diverse career providing management and leadership training for business and church leaders.
+Sandra enjoys a diverse career providing management and leadership training and coaching for business, charity and church leaders.
 She is a trained mediator, working with churches experiencing conflict.
-Sandra is married to Steve (a Baptist Pastor) and has two step-sons.
+Sandra is married to Steve (a Baptist Pastor) and has two grown up step-sons.
 She enjoys reading, walking, going to the cinema and spending time with friends.
-Sandra is passionate about Stewardship’s core values, and is excited about the future potential of the new online platform.
-In her own words, Sandra has said, ‘I’m delighted to become part of the team of Stewardship Trustees, to work with people who live the values they profess.’
+Sandra is passionate about Stewardship’s core values.
+In her own words, Sandra has said, ‘I’m delighted to be part of the team of Stewardship Trustees, to work with people who live the values they profess.’

 Luke is a solicitor by profession and practices in the Charity and Social Enterprise Department at Bates, Wells and Braithwaite, next to St Paul's Cathedral in the heart of London.
 His professional interests include social finance, education and political engagement by charities.
 He is a self professed fan of Stewardship and claims to be indebted to the excellent services received through the Giving Services Team over the years and to the impact Share magazine has had on his views about money and the practice of giving.
 He believes Stewardship has a unique role to play in the UK church to encourage discipleship and generosity in money matters.